 The Clydesdale (or Paisley) Terrier (now extinct)

-The emergence of the Skye Terriers as a pure breed is complicated by another long-haired glamorous breed of terrier becoming known in the late 1870's.
+The emergence of the Skye Terriers as a pure breed is complicated by another long-haired glamorous breed becoming known in the late 1870's.
 Called the Clydesdale (or Paisley) Terrier, his appearance was no doubt influenced by the Yorkshire Terrier.
 These dogs had long, straight, silky body coats without undercoat.
-They were steel blue in colour, with the heads, legs and feet a bright rich tan free from dark hairs.
-But their demise was due to their terrier-like attitude, combined with a coat that was too difficult to maintain[1b].
+They were always steel blue in colour, with the heads, legs and feet a bright rich tan free from dark hairs.
+Their demise was due to their terrier-like attitude, combined with a coat that was too difficult to maintain[1b].

 History of Skye Terriers in Australia